mcosovic/JuliaGrid.jl/docs/src/examples/acPowerFlow.md

 ---

 ## Base Case Analysis
-At the start, we use the fast Newton-Raphson XB method to solve the AC power flow:
+At the start, we create a fast Newton-Raphson XB model:
 ```@example 4bus
 fnr = fastNewtonRaphsonXB(system)
 nothing # hide
 ```

-Then, we use the AC power flow wrapper to iteratively compute bus voltages as well as active and reactive powers:
+Then, we solve the AC power flow and compute bus voltages together with active and reactive powers:
 ```@example 4bus
 powerFlow!(fnr; power = true, verbose = 2)
 nothing # hide
 ```

-Once the AC power flow is solved, we can analyze the results related to the buses.
+Once the AC power flow is solved, we can inspect the bus results.
 For instance:
 ```@example 4bus
 printBusData(fnr; show = show1, fmt = fmt1)
 ```

-Similarly, the results for branches are:
+Similarly, we can inspect the branch results:
 ```@example 4bus
 printBranchData(fnr; show = show2, fmt = fmt2)
 ```

-Thus, using bus and branch data, we obtained the active and reactive power flows, as illustrated in Figure 2.
+The resulting active and reactive power flows are shown in Figure 2.
 ```@raw html
 <div class="image-container">
     <div class="image-item">